 The "DB_COLLATE" setting defines how the database sorts and compares characters.

-We recommend leaving it blank and letting MySQL use the default sorting rules for the specified character set (utf8 for utf8_general_ci).
+We recommend leaving this blank and letting MySQL use the default sorting rules for the specified character set (utf8 for utf8_general_ci).

 Authentication Unique Keys and Salts